-Pays for direct physical loss or damage from a covered cause of loss to the building or structures listed on completed additions, fixtures, permanently installed machinery and equipment, and personal property used to maintain or service the building or structures.
-Examples of these are outdoor furniture, floor coverings, appliances and fire extinguishing equipment.
+Pays for direct physical loss or damage from a covered cause of loss to the building or structures.
+These are those listed on completed additions, fixtures, permanently installed machinery and equipment.
+It includes personal property used to maintain or service the building or structures.
+Moreover, examples of these are outdoor furniture, floor coverings, appliances, and fire extinguishing equipment.

-- Loss to undamaged portion of building due to demolition pursuant to a building ordinance or law.
+Loss to undamaged portion of building as a result of demolition pursuant to a building ordinance or law.

-Cost the demolish and remove debris of undamaged parts of the building when it is required by building ordinance or law.
+Demolition cost of the demolish and remove debris of the undamaged parts of the building when it is required by building ordinance or law.

 Automatically increases coverage by a certain percentage every renewal in order to keep up with the effects of inflation.
-It means the building coverage on a renewal document will be 2-8% higher than the previous year.
+Furthermore, it means the building coverage on a renewal document will be 2-8% higher than the previous year.

-Pays for loss or damage caused by water that overflows from sewer or drain or enters into then overflows from a sump pump or any other system designed to remove subsurface water from a foundation area.
+Pays for loss or damage caused by water that overflows from a sewer or draining water Including water that enters into, and then overflows from a sump pump.
+It also includes any other system designed to remove subsurface water from a foundation area.

 Pays for loss or resulting loss of income caused by covered equipment, e.g. boilers.